product_id = 4882958647355variant_id = 33629912334395template_name =

 When pathogens like a virus enter the body, the immune system is on full alert to fight them.
 In this process, antibodies are created.

 Antibodies are designed for certain pathogens.
-The specified antibodies recognise the virus or bacteria and bind to it, which allows the defense cells to attack it.
-If, together with other tools of the immune system, they ensure that the pathogens cannot trigger the disease again, this is called immunity.
+The specified antibodies recognise the virus or bacteria and bind to it, which allows the defence cells to attack it.
+If, together with other components of the immune system, they ensure that the pathogens cannot trigger the disease again, this is called immunity.

 If your body has produced these antibodies at any time, they remain in the body.
-How long that is for depends on the class of antibody.
+How long they remain there for depends on the class of antibody.
 IgG antibodies for instance can remain active to fight viruses for years in some cases.

 Does a positive result mean I am immune?

 It is currently not yet scientifically confirmed if one becomes immune after a coronavirus infection.
-However researchers are optimistic after early studies with humans and monkeys show that most people build an immunity after recovering from a COVID-19 infection.
+However, researchers are optimistic after early studies with humans and monkeys have revealed that most people develop immunity after recovering from a Covid-19 infection.

 Other studies from China and South Korea have suggested that people there have been infected with the virus multiple times or that the virus was reactivated.
 According to some virologists, this could be due to the measurement method, which can result at certain times in a negative result even though the virus is still present in the body.

 Why are children under 18 not allowed to take the test?